medic/medic-docs/configuration/forms.md

 ## Configuring report list titles

 The CHT shows the name of the subject of the report in the reports list by default.
-This can be overridden by configuring the `subject_key` property with a translation key in the form documentent, for example:
+This can be overridden by configuring the `subject_key` property with a translation key in the form document, for example:

 ```json
   "internalId": "signal",